PROGRAMMING ABC-HOUSE 2017/2018

 The ABC-house is open to diverse audiences, and offers programming on multiple levels:

 School classes in primary and secondary education (starting from the third year of kindergarten) and students (teachers in training, graphic design, interior architecture, etc) can plan a day visit during the week.
-(For season 2016/17, all school days are fully booked).

 Families and groups can visit during several weekends each year: three times a year we hold an open house over both Saturday and Sunday.